isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

         <label for="acc3">Is there a device limit for Libby?</label>

         <div class="acc-body">
-  <p>There is currently no limit to the number of devices that you can use to sign in to Libby.</p>
+  <p>No. There is no limit to the number of devices that you can use to sign in to Libby.</p>
 </div></div>

 <div>